d-khan/dslabs/intro/search.md

 4. Write a C++ program that implements both linear search and binary search algorithms using an array of 100,000 elements.
 The program should record and report the number of steps (comparisons) performed during each search operation.
 In addition, analyze and justify the observed behavior by providing a theoretical explanation using Big-O notation, demonstrating why linear search exhibits $O(N)$ complexity and binary search exhibits $O(\log N)$ complexity. - **2 pts**

 5.
-Write pseudocode for a randomized search algorithm that searches for a given key by randomly selecting indices without repetition.
+Write pseudocode for a randomized search algorithm that searches for a given key by randomly selecting indices __without repetition__.
 Use a dataset of 100,000 distinct elements, stored in a vector.
-Each element may be examined at most once during the search.
+Each element may be examined __at most__ once during the search.
 Analyze and state the best-case, average-case, and worst-case time complexities of this algorithm using Big-O notation.

 Then, implement the algorithm in C++, using only the following standard headers: ```<vector>``` for data storage, ```<random>``` for random index generation, and ```<iostream>``` for input and output.
 The implementation should track and report the number of comparisons performed during the search.